Save your cookie preferences

 There are several things you can do before you die to ensure efficient estate administration.

-You should make sure your BullionVault account is named and addressed in a way will which exactly match with your Death Certificate.
+You should make sure your BullionVault account is named and addressed in a way which will exactly match with your Death Certificate.
 For a personal account your account should be named with your full name.
 You are strongly advised that this should also match the account name of your linked bank account.
 A mismatch between your Death Certificate and/or your BullionVault account and/or your linked bank account on BullionVault can cause difficulties and expense for your estate's administrators.

 Step 1 - Notification of death